-- Catholic and independent schools: If your school has issued a confirmation of appropriate accommodation and welfare (CAAW) letter you must contact VRQA on (03) 9637 2806 or via, email:
+- Catholic and independent schools: If your school has issued a confirmation of appropriate accommodation and welfare (CAAW) letter you must contact the Victorian Registration and Qualifications Authority (VRQA) on (03) 9637 2806 or via email:

-How to proceed if the principal/leadership team advises you not to report
+How to proceed if the principal or leadership team advises you not to report

-In some circumstances the principal and/or leadership team may advise you not to proceed with reporting suspected abuse.
+In some circumstances the principal or leadership team may advise you not to proceed with reporting suspected abuse.

-Regardless of this advice, if you hold a reasonable belief that a child has been, or is at risk of being abused you must still make a report to DHHS Child Protection and/or Victoria Police.
+Regardless of this advice, if you hold a reasonable belief that a child has been, or is at risk of being abused you must still make a report to DFFH Child Protection or Victoria Police.
 This report may be critical in protecting a child from abuse.

 If you fail to report you may not discharge your duty of care and in some circumstances you may be subject to criminal charges.

-If you decide not to report, it is strongly recommended that this decision should be documented within the
+If you decide not to report, it is strongly recommended that this decision should be documented in the following template.

 Making additional reports